Uberspace/manual/source/billing-general.rst

 What happens when you stop paying
 ---------------------------------

-If your account is going to run out of funds, we will notify you via email.
+If your account is going to run out of funds, we will:

+1. notify you via email.
-Should the account still be empty by the time we try to charge it, we'll send out another email and flag your account for deactivation.
-If we don't hear from you for two weeks after that, we disable your account.
-Your web addresses will then return the message ``This account has been disabled``.
-Finally, if your account has been for multiple months without payment, we delete the stored data.
+2. we'll send out another email at the dawn of the next month and flag your account for deactivation.
+3. If we don't hear from you for two weeks after that, we will disable your account.
+This means your web pages will display the message ``This account has been disabled``.
+4. If your account has gone for two months without payment, we delete the stored data.

-We will not come after you for the missing money, but would highly appreciate it, if you restored your account to a positive or 0€ balance.
+We will not come after you for borrowed money, but would highly appreciate it if you restored your account balance to be positive or 0€.

 Borrowing money
 ===============